canhtran/dota2/bot/README.md

 - Thirdly, With the data, I extract the features from profiles: ```kills, deaths, assists, last_hit, denies, xp_per_min, gold_per_min, kda```.
 All are the mean value.
 - Each player will have a position in a team, I get the top hero that he/she played, look up in the heroes mapping file and extract the main position of that player.
 - Due to the time constraint, I built a simple model using XGBClassifier with main_roles as the label and the features above.
-- Finally, with the position as result, I do a random look up in the heroes files to recommend heroes for player with the play styles from dotafire.
+- Finally, with the position as result, I applied the stochastic algorithm to recommend heroes for player with the play styles from dotafire.

 The hypothesis in here is, if a player is suggested to play in a fixed position, e.g support.
 He/she will tend to do random picking the heroes which belong to support roles.